 I am black but comely,

-O ye daughters of Jerusalem:
+O ye daughter of Jerusalem.

 Therefore the King hath loved me,

-and hath brought me

-into his chambers,
+and hath brought me into his chambers,

-and he said to me:
+and hath said unto me:

-Arise up my love and come away,
+Arise up my love and come away.

-for lo, the winter is past,
+For lo, the winter is past,

 the rains are over and gone,

-and the flowers appear in our
+the flowers appear in our land.

-land, the time of pruning

-is at hand.
+The time of pruning is at hand.